macmpi/x11-calc/README.md

 for Flatpak and for packaging and testing the simulators on Alpine Linux.

 - `Agarza/Martin HEPPERLE` for translating the help text.

+- `Brouhaha` for taking the time to explain the workings of vairous models.

 - `Thomas KLEMM` for his testing and debugging efforts on MacOS.